-Even if they need training wheels on their first bike, they will already have learned the basic concept of balancing while moving on their balance bikes, and will very quickly be able to graduate to riding bikes without training wheels.
-Once they know how to ride bikes, encourage them to cycle more and make sure they have fun with it by following the tips to encourage your kids to cycle more here.
+A balance bike will teach your child the basic concept of balancing while moving.
+So, he or she will very quickly be able to graduate to riding bikes without training wheels.
+Once they know how to ride bikes, encourage them to cycle more and make sure they have fun with it by following our tips to encourage your kids to cycle more.

-You Can Buy Great Brand Kid’s Bikes on Amazon
+You Can Buy Great Kid’s Bikes on Amazon

-As technology grows increasingly more accessible, the temptation to sit indoors with social media and video games is more tempting than ever.
-Find the time and the right place, and do really fun outdoor activities with your kids.
+As technology grows increasingly more universal, the temptation to sit indoors with social media and video games is greater than ever.
+It’s up to you to find the time to do really fun outdoor activities with your kids.

 By highlighting the importance of exercise from an early age and showing your kids that exercise can be fun, you’ll be putting them on the path to a healthy and happy future.

 Maggie wrote a great post about how to teach your child to ride a bike: 7 Easy Steps to Teach a Child to Ride a Bike